-The G20 and the UN recently took steps to enhance multilateral legal assistance in the corruption context.
-In October 2020, the G20 Anti-corruption Ministers Meeting approved the 'Riyadh Initiative for Enhancing International Anti-Corruption Law Enforcement Cooperation.'
-This initiative is designed to supplement existing formal multilateral assistance mechanisms, such as those established by the OECD, FATF and the UNCAC, as well as other cooperative efforts, 'such as the INTERPOL channel for police-to-police communication or the Egmont Group of Financial Intelligence.'
+The G-20 and the UN have taken significant steps recently to enhance multilateral legal assistance in the corruption context.
+In October 2020, the G-20 Anticorruption Ministerial Meeting approved the Riyadh Initiative for Enhancing International Anti-Corruption Law Enforcement Cooperation.
+This initiative is designed to supplement existing formal multilateral assistance mechanisms, such as those established by the OECD, FATF and the UNCAC, as well as other cooperative efforts, such as the INTERPOL channel for police-topolice communication or the Egmont Group of Financial Intelligence.
 The ministers emphasised 'the importance of informal means of cooperation and exchange of information between law enforcement authorities' in addition to the formal mechanisms, as well.
-A key goal of the initiative is the establishment of a 'Global Operational Network of Anti-Corruption Law Enforcement Authorities' to be based in Vienna, Austria.
-The network would cooperate closely with the United Nations Office on Drugs and Crime (UNODC) to build a secure communications network, would sponsor training sessions and forums, and would coordinate with other anti-corruption law enforcement networks, such as the OECD Global Law Enforcement Network and the INTERPOL/StAR Global Focal Point Network.
+A key goal of the initiative is the establishment of a Global Operational Network of Anti-Corruption Law Enforcement Authorities to be based in Vienna, Austria.
+The goal of the network was to cooperate closely with UNODC to build a secure communications network, sponsor training and forums, and coordinate with other anti-corruption law enforcement networks, such as the OECD Global Law Enforcement Network and the INTERPOL/StAR Global Focal Point Network.

-After meetings in the spring of 2021 by various task forces and a panel of experts that established concept documents and a roadmap to implementation, the Riyadh Initiative's new 'GlobE Network' was launched during the UNGASS meetings in early June 2021.
-UNODC was designated to function as the network's permanent secretariat, and the roadmap sets out work plans for three different task forces: one to discuss membership, structure and financing of operations, one to collect and expand resources available to network members, and one 'to discuss complementarity and synergies between the GlobE Network and other relevant operational and liaison networks.'
-The timing of the network's various initiatives remains unclear, but effective implementation of this initiative could enhance multilateral enforcement cooperation, and thus bears watching.
+After meetings in the spring of 2021 by various task forces and a panel of experts that established concept documents and a roadmap to implementation, the new GlobE Network was launched during the UNGASS meetings in early June 2021.
+UNODC was designated to function as the network's permanent secretariat, and the roadmap sets out work plans for three different task forces: one to discuss membership, structure and financing of operations, one to collect and expand resources available to network members, and one 'to discuss complementarity and synergies between the GlobE Network and other relevant operational and liaison networks'.
+The GlobE Network's charter was adopted in November 2021.
+The timing for completion of the network's various initiatives remains unclear, but effective implementation of this initiative could enhance multilateral enforcement cooperation, and thus bears watching.